nginx/unit-docs/source/scripting.rst

    }

-This uses a series of transformations to log the request's date, IP, URI, and all its headers:
+This example uses a series of transformations to log the request's date, IP, URI, and all its headers: